lumentae/lattice/README.md

 - Detection of illegal/cheat mods
 - Decorators for enhanced in-game experience (e.g., time/status decorators)
 - Configurable PvP settings per player
-- Server and end opening dates
+- Server, end and nether opening dates
+- Rules need to be accepted by players to play

 ## Commands
 Below is a list of all available commands and their functionality: